Caring For Your Late Preterm Baby

 Watch for Jaundice & Infections

-Your LPI can be more likely to develop jaundice, a symptom of a bigger problem called hyperbilirubinemia, which can lead to severe nervous system damage if not caught and treated early.
+Your late preterm baby can be more likely to develop jaundice, a symptom of a bigger problem called hyperbilirubinemia, which can lead to severe nervous system damage if not caught and treated early.
 Alert baby’s care provider if baby’s skin or eyes become yellowish.
-LPIs develop infections more easily; get care if baby has fever (100.4°F or more) or difficulty breathing.
+Late preterm baby’s develop infections more easily; get care if baby has fever (100.4°F or more) or difficulty breathing.

 Respiratory syncytial virus (RSV) causes colds in healthy infants but is more serious in babies born early.
 Build a protective cocoon around baby: